by Brian Tomasik

 When a predator hunts for prey, they are hunting for sustenance and often go days without food.
 It is instinctual and necessary for them to survive.
 Other species have been observed to cause intentional distress towards another, however they are limited to their environment and curiosity.
 You will find that activists do in fact care, as I do, however there is nothing we can do about it.
 It's a fundamental part of nature and we move on.

 Whilst humans are still nature, we have exploited other species of animal for either entertainment/companionship and a food source.
 This is wrong because it upsets the balance of ecosystems and is unnecessary.

-Here's from a thread (2013) on the Animal Rights Zone group on Facebook:
+Here's from a thread (2013) on an animal-rights Facebook group:

 I wonder, if we were to be serious about this "obligate carnivores should all be eliminated" theory, how we would deal with the individuals who live in the oceans.
 Almost all individuals who live in the oceans kill other individuals who live in the oceans in order to survive.
 Should we kill the oceans in order to make ourselves more comfortable, thereby killing the planet, or is that too difficult to contemplate? [...]

-[Brian Tomasik:] Carolyn, suppose there were an animal that could only survive by eating humans (obligate human-vore).
+[Brian Tomasik:] [Person A], suppose there were an animal that could only survive by eating humans (obligate human-vore).
 Would you want to keep it around?

 For me the reason I am vegan has nothing to do with the individuals who live on so-called "factory farms".
 I'm vegan because I'm opposed to violence and I'm opposed to the human supremacy that is inherent in the ways in which we use other animals.
 I see the notion of altering the biology of other animals because *we* know better, as a further reflection on our need to dominate all others, and to rein supreme.
 I am very much opposed to that.